-According to a recent price comparison survey, the average cost of obtaining breast enlargement, breast uplift or breast reduction surgeries in the United Kingdom is between £4,300 and £5,000.
+According to a recent price comparison survey, the average cost of breast enlargement, breast uplift or breast reduction surgery in the United Kingdom is between £3,500 and £5,000..

-Due to the reasonably large costs associated with breast augmentation, an increasing number of clinics and other companies offer long term payment plans to aid in affording the high costs.
-These payment plans vary from buy now pay later schemes, low monthly payment plans and tailored breast augmentation loans.
+Due to the reasonably large costs associated with breast augmentation, an increasing number of clinics and other companies offer long term payment plans to help patients spread the cost of surgery over a manageable series of repayments.
+There are a number of options available for patients looking to finance their boob job ranging from payment plans vary from buy now pay later schemes, low monthly payment plans and tailored boob job loans.

 Buy now pay later schemes allow you a fixed time in which you do not have to pay anything; afterwards, you either pay off the full amount or pay monthly installments with an interest rate.

 Companies offering low monthly payment plans only require a payment of around 60-70% of the balance, whilst the rest can then be paid off in low installments with no interest rate.
 Finally some companies offer loans to cover the costs of the surgery, which must be repaid over time.